geeanlooca/deepspace-turbo/README.md

 As of now, the library only supports binary turbo codes with two inner convolutional codes: we define the **upper code** and the **lower code**.
 The first is fed with the original input packet, while the second with its interleaved version.

 ### Building an interleaver
-An intereaver takes as input the original uncoded packet and returns it scrambled.
+An interleaver takes the original uncoded packet as input and returns it scrambled.
 The rule according to which the scrambling is done is arbitrary, but keep in mind that the performance of the code greatly depends on the quality of the interleaver.

 In terms of programming, the interleaver is just an array: the bit in position `i` of the interleaved packet is the bit in position `interleaver[i]` of the original packet.
-As an example, we build an interleaver which just reverse the input packet
+As an example, we build an interleaver that just flips the input packet
 ```C
 int *interleaver = malloc(packet_length * sizeof *interleaver);
 for (int i = 0; i < packet_length; i++){